Dug McDaniel posts career night, U-M hoops opens season with 99-74 win over UNC-Asheville

 That's when Nkamhoua took over.
 He went dunk, jumper, then a dunk on a nice entry pass from Williams on three consecutive possessions.
 Though he didn't shoot on the fourth, he added another slam on an entry pass from Will Tschtter to give U-M its largest lead of the night to that point, 75-46, with 11:24 to play.

-Pember, who picked up his fourth foul early in the second half, scored eight straight for the Bulldogs to get before McDaniel hit a three-pointer from the corner with 9:24 to play to get his new career-high mark.

-Tarris Reed Jr. ended with nine points and seven boards and Will Tschetter scored a career-high eight points.
+Reed ended with nine points and seven boards and Will Tschetter scored a career-high eight points.

+"Playing with each other," Nkamhoua said of what's worked well for the offense early on.
+"Everybody's playing on a string and we move the ball.
+We trust each other.
+There's nobody that the ball is sticking to in an unnatural way.

+"As much as we're all trying to figure each other out and as much as we're all trying to figure ourselves out in the system, we're all still trusting each other.

-Pember paced UNC-Ashville, Josh Banks scored 18 and Evan Johnson added 12.
+Pember paced UNC Asheville with 19 points, Josh Banks scored 18 and Evan Johnson added 12.

 Contact Tony Garcia at apgarcia@freepress.com.
 Follow him at @realtonygarcia.